 A bi-pod is 99% mandatory.
 You don't have to have a 100 dollar Harris model, but you do need a functional bi-pod.
 I say 99% mandatory because it's possible (possible but not probable) that you could convince me that you'll shoot better off a front bag than a bi-pod.
 We will not be using any equipment that you won't find yourself with in the field, so don't bring any front rests or jigs of any kind that are not practical for field use.
 The 9 to 13 inch bipod will work best for you, and the ones with the leg notches are MUCH easier to use than the standard type.
 A bi-pod which swivels to allow you to level your shots is also a big help.
 We really like the Harris SLM bipods, in the 9 to 13 inch version.
 If you have a 6 to 9 inch bipod, you might want to consider bringing a couple of flat sandbags with you to plant the feet on for the longer range shots.

 A good rear bag (I use homemade sand bags) is also a must.
-You can use one of ours if you don't want to pack one.
+You can use one of ours if you don't want to pack one, but it's best to bring a rear bag that you're used to using.
 As an aside, empty sand bags or "sand socks" can be carried in your field pack and filled with loose dirt on-site when you need them...

 Rifle sling.
 A rifle sling can also be of help when it comes to holding the rifle tight in the prone position for good recoil control.
 The nylon type you can get for a few bucks at Walmart work great.

 If you have a spotting scope, bring it.
 For those who don't have a spotting scope, you will likely be spotting with your rifle scope (yes, it's possible)...
-Shooters will generally work in teams of two, and this will provide ample time to teach spotting techniques to each person.
+Shooters may at times work in teams of two, and this will provide ample time to teach spotting techniques to each person.

 Please bring cleaning rods, brushes, patches, and solvents with you.
 Bring torx and hex wrenches and any other special tools you may need to dismantle your rifle's scope rings, mount, and action screws in the event it would be necessary.
-Bring a good notebook or two, a calculator, pencils/pens, and a small ruler or any other helps you may need for making diagrams and drawing range cards.
-Index cards in 4x6 or 5x7 will be VERY handy... zip-lock sandwich bags for your cards and notes will be useful as well...
+Bring a notebook, a calculator (or use the one on your phone) and pencils/pens... some shooters like to use index cards in a small pocket sized file pack to keep notes on.

 contact: email@example.com (if you don't receive a reply within 24 hours, please copy your email to firstname.lastname@example.org)...